alexandercerutti/roxe/README.md

 # Rexo

-This is a small utility to observe changes to complex objects, designed with the mind oriented to apps/scripts with multiple files that need to listen for changes from others.
+This is a small utility to observe changes to complex objects, designed for applications with multiple files that need to listen for changes from a common object (e.g. a State).
 In fact, this works perfectly when we work in React-like environments.
 As Javascript devs know, native `observe` and `watch` methods were deprecated, probably for bad performance.
 Proxies then were created as a partial solution.
 RxJS implements greatly the Observable Pattern.